Estimated Reading Time: 5 Minutes

 1. Choose the Structure of Your Business

-In Costa Rica, businesses do not always have the same structure as they do in other countries.
-The structure may vary in terms of people participating in the business, the business’s niche, the business’s complexity, employer’s obligations, needed labor, and liability insurance.
+Here, businesses do not always have the same structure as in other countries.
+The structure may vary in terms of people participating in the business, the business’s niche, complexity, employer’s obligations, needed labor, and liability insurance.

 2. Select an Official Business Name